hacl-star/hacl-star/snapshots/README.md

 - `hacl-c-experimental`

-  Experimental (unverified) HACL* code, useful to third party application, to be verified and ported to the main `hacl-c` snapshot.
+  Experimental (unverified) HACL* code, to be verified and ported to the main `hacl-c` snapshot.

 - `ecc-star`

-  Legacy code snapshot for [A Verified Extensible Library of Elliptic Curves](http://ieeexplore.ieee.org/document/7536383/).
+  Legacy OCaml code for [A Verified Extensible Library of Elliptic Curves](http://ieeexplore.ieee.org/document/7536383/).